BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week 6/Cryptography & Security Fundamentals.md

 ## Authentication, Authorization and Accounting (AAA)

-The AAA framework is a simple way to understand security issueus surrounding users access of resources and / or systems.
+The AAA framework is a simple way to understand security issues surrounding users access of resources and / or systems.
 The AAA framework utilizes the priniciple of authenticaton to attain the identify of the user, authorization to manage the user's access of resources and accounting to maintain a detailed log of actions taken to hold user's accountable.

 **AAA Server** can be utilized in order to handle user requests for access to systems or resources.